-- There are limited supplies of quetiapine 150mg, 200mg and 300mg tablets until late August 2024. - Quetiapine 25mg, 50mg and 100mg tablets currently remain available and can support a partial increase in demand. - Quetiapine XL prolonged release tablets (50mg, 150mg, 200mg, 300mg, 400mg and 600mg) remain available and can support a partial increase in demand. - Quetiapine 20mg/ml oral suspension remains available and can support a partial increase in demand. - Any updates to the supply of quetiapine tablets (any strengths) will be communicated via the Medicines Supply Tool.
+- There are limited supplies of quetiapine 150mg, 200mg and 300mg tablets until late August 2024. - Subject to short-term localised supply issues, quetiapine 25mg, 50mg and 100mg tablets currently remain available and can support a partial increase in demand. - Quetiapine XL prolonged release tablets (50mg, 150mg, 200mg, 300mg, 400mg and 600mg) remain available and can support a partial increase in demand. - Quetiapine 20mg/ml oral suspension remains available and can support a partial increase in demand. - Any updates to the supply of quetiapine tablets (any strengths) will be communicated via the Medicines Supply Tool. - Serious Shortage Protocols (SSP) for quetiapine 150mg, 200mg and 300mg tablets were issued on 16/07/2024.